13 Dec 2021

 We’ve been certified organic since 1993 (having started farming organically in 1991) and our farm runs on 100% self-generated renewable energy produced on site using solar panels, wind turbines and geothermal sources – as well as the herd’s plentiful cow pats (used for methane capture).
 We’re a south-facing farm overlooking the ocean, so we have a steady supply of sunshine and wind, which helps.
 Dad even has electric farm vehicles now.

 We’re one of the few cheesemakers in Wales who produce cheese using milk from our own cows.
 We currently have 16 milking cows of various breeds, including Norwegian Red, Brown Swiss and Montbéliarde.
 We have a closed herd, meaning that we don’t buy in other cows, which is also quite rare.
 I love that the process is so immediate – the milk is still in the cow at 6am, but by the end of the day, it’s cheese!

 Our cows are grass-fed year-round, which makes for brilliant Cheddar.
 The best Cheddar is made in February and March when the grass is growing well, as it results in better milk yields and the high beta-carotene gives the cheese a good natural colour.

 What do you like to eat with Caerfai Farm cheese?

-During lockdown I started making a lot of soda bread, which goes really well with Caerfai Caerffili.
-I found an old jar of homemade apple chutney and had an amazing open sandwich.
-With Cheddar I’m satisfied with a cheese biscuit.
+Soda bread goes really well with Caerfai Caerffili – I like it with homemade apple chutney on an open sandwich.
+When it comes to Cheddar, I’m satisfied with a cheese biscuit.